reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 ReLU and addition are element-wise operations. **Element-wise operation** is applied to each element in a tensor independently, meaning that it can do a high-degree of parallel implementation.

 ### Broadcasting
 If there is an operation that needs two tensors with the same shape, but if the size of operands are different, broadcasting would be adjust the smaller tensor.
-It is very inefficient thing that a new tensor is made.
+It is a very inefficient thing that a new tensor is made.
 Fortunately, broadcasting is a virtual operation, not making any new tensor.

 How broadcasting works: